selvasuriya/clargument/README.md

 # clargument
-command line argument parser
+Command line argument parser.

+**Usage**
-A command line interpreter that interprets long and short options(flags), options can also take user inputted data, positional arguments are also supported.
+    A command line interpreter that interprets long and short options(flags), short options can be grouped, options can also take user inputted data, an option can take a single data, multiple data or repeating data of any order, positional arguments are also supported.
+The "--" command line argument can be inputted to separate different options whenever needed, one typical use case is to tell the end of a repeating data when the data is followed immediately by a positional argument.

+**About**
     The code is implemented with functional and object oriented approach.

 * Identification of the ranges that would yield unabiguously the user inputted name value pairs(when processed linearly), from the user inputted command line arguments is handled with a functional approach by the module DataArgExtractor.py